 Ecotec is an OMRI listed pest repellant certified for used on organic crops.
 It utilizes a blend of natural botanical oils such as rosemary and peppermint.

 BioCeres is an OMRI listed natural microbial based product made from Beauveria bassiana and certified for use on organic crops.
 This product neutralizes pests and is safe around beneficial insects and honeybees.

-Regalia is an OMRI listed biological extract from the Giant Knotweed plant (Reynoutria sachalinesis) that boots the plants immunity and helps it to naturally fight against pests and pathogens.
-Knotweed has been used for thousands of years in Chinese medicine and increasingly gaining worldwide attention in alternative medicine.
+Regalia is an OMRI listed biological extract from the Giant Knotweed plant's (Reynoutria sachalinesis) that boots the plants immunity and helps it naturally fight against pests and pathogens.
+Knotweed has been used for thousands of years in Chinese medicine and increasingly is gaining worldwide attention in alternative medicine.

 Zerotol and Oxiphos

 Zerotol and Oxiphos is activated peroxide and phosphorus.
 This helps combat plant pathogens, viruses and bacteria.
 Think of it like a strong anti-bacterial cleansing wash for the plants.